vhbit/capnproto-rust/_posts/2013-11-16-benchmark.md

 <img src="{{site.baseurl}}/assets/catrank.png"
      width="500"/>

-Here capnproto-rust's relative performance is fairly consistent.
-Performance is also a bit worse than in the "carsales" case.
+Here capnproto-rust's relative performance is fairly consistent, and a bit worse than in the "carsales" case.
 I believe the main reason for this is that capnproto-rust is doing extra string copies to get around the fact that I have not yet implemented direct writing for string fields.